henryliuser/studio1/studio1.md

 -clean up player code
 -clean up projectile code
 -endless singleplayer/coop survival
--get to choose a song that plays while u have the lead.
+-rewrite everything that checks for has_method(“get_hurt”) -get to choose a song that plays while u have the lead.
 	record scratch when lead changes
+-free out of bounds platforms and projectiles and kill players

 _**Details**_
+-input buffer for wall jumps
 -invincible after hit?
 -super armor
 -fix tembo hitboxes lmfao. can do no knockback (fhit against dummy)